openharmony/docs/en/application-dev/connectivity/socket-connection.md

     })
   });
 });

-// Enable the TCPSocket connection to be automatically closed after use.
-Then, disable listening for TCPSocket connection events. setTimeout(() => {
+// Enable the socket connection to be automatically closed after use.
+Then, unsubscribe from events of the connection. setTimeout(() => {
   tcp.close((err) => {
     console.log('close socket.')